stefp/BranchPoseNet/README.md

 ```

 ### 🎮 Demo version
-The 'demo_predict_whorl_pose' notebook aims at providing a more detailed understanding of the different steps of the method, including some nice plots
+The 'demo_predict_whorl_pose' notebook aims to provide a more detailed understanding of the different steps of the method, including some nice plots